 Gregory Richards, MA, MBA, Ph.D, FCMC

-Mr. Richards is currently Director of the Centre for Business Analytics and Performance at the University of Ottawa’s Telfer School of Management.
-He teaches courses on Organizational Performance Management, Strategy, and Management Consulting.
+Mr. Richards, Director (2010 to 2018) of the Centre for Business Analytics and Performance, and Adjunct Professor at the University of Ottawa’s Telfer School of Management.

 He is a Certified Management Consultant and has been Chair of the local chapter of the Canadian Association of Management Consultants, a member of the Ontario Certifying Institute, and Chair of the National Certification Committee.
 He is also a Fellow of the association and an Academic Fellow of the International Council of Management Consulting Institutes.
 His current research interests include organizational learning (frameworks for using performance measurement to stimulate learning in organizations), methods for building high performing organizations, the impact of performance management technologies on organizational effectiveness, and the use of decision-frameworks to improve business intelligence capability.

 Angela Tyler is the research coordinator, and event planner for the Centre for Business Analytics and Performance (CBAP), Telfer School of Management.

 She has been with the University of Ottawa for 15 years.
 Before joining Telfer School of Management, she was laboratory manager and research associate in plant biotechnology and cancer research laboratories.